neuroney/PVHSS-RH/Readme.md

 # PVHSS-RH

 ## Project Overview
-This repository contains the implementation for Publicly Verifiable Homomorphic Secret Sharing with Result Hiding (PVHSS-RH) as described in our paper.
+This repository contains the implementation for \emph{Publicly Verifiable Homomorphic Secret Sharing with Context Hiding and Result Hiding} as described in our paper.

 ### Features